The Only Reason I Would Buy Simon Property Group (NYSE:SPG)

 University Station has Wegman's, Target, TJX, Nordstrom Rack, Lifetime Fitness, banking, and lots of food options.

 Candidly, it doesn't take a rocket scientist to work out that both Legacy Place and University Station are way better places to locate your stores than an expensive 'A Mall'.
 And as a consumer, it is so much easier to pop into a specialty store at a Legacy Place or University Station than it is to drive to the mall (further away), park, and then walk a mile (or more) to get into the interior section.
 It simply isn't convenient and going to the mall isn't an experience, it is a hassle.
 So Holiday shopping notwithstanding or a super rainy day on a weekend, I can't think of a good reason to go to the mall.
-Moreover, if you read enough retail conference calls, sell side analysts' have their antenna's up and frequently ask about mall exposure and how quickly companies can 'optimize' their mall store base/footprint.
+Moreover, if you read enough retail conference calls, sell side analysts' have their antennas up and frequently ask about mall exposure and how quickly companies can 'optimize' their mall store base/footprint.
 Off balance sheet mall leases are glowing toxic waste that ding equity valuations of relatively high quality retail stocks.

 To give readers a sense of the type of work that I do to study a thesis, I recently listened to a good podcast on May 1, 2020.